Featured in the Nobody Hikes in L.A. Guidebook!

 The only problem with the park is that the trail signage is a little confusing.
 I got lost on my first visit, didn’t make it back to my car until well after dark and got a warning from a ranger.
 However, the basic layout of Charmlee is pretty simple: Most of the trails border a large meadow, similar to that at nearby Nicholas Flat, and a few lead down to an overlook where one gets particularly good views of the ocean.
 You can follow the exact route described here, but as long as you head toward the ocean until you get to the view and head back, you will get the basic Charmlee experience.
 (Pick up a map at the bulletin board on the opposite side of the restrooms from the parking lot).

 From the parking lot, head north on a fire road.
 This initial ascent will get your blood pumping, but it is probably the steepest stretch of trail you’ll encounter.
 At the top, make a hairpin left turn and continue climbing on Potrero Road, taking in nice views of the ocean.
 At the next fork, the left road heads toward a water tank and the right road, your route, starts to descend to a T-junction.
 Head right, and take a quick left on the Kouba Trail.
-After working its way around the side of a steep ridge, the Kouba trail enters a beautiful oak grove, and soon comes out into the meadow.
-Go right (south) on the West Meadow Trail.
-Keep left at the next two junctions (the second of which is at the Old Well), and continue south.
-At the next split, go right and pass the ruins of an old reservoir, in which someone has made a giant “Peace” symbol out of rocks.
-You get nice views of the ocean here, but the better ones are farther south.
-Pick up the trail on the opposite side of the reservoir and take a sharp right and continue down to the Ocean Overlook (keep right at the next junction).
+After working its way around the side of a steep ridge, the Kouba Trail enters a beautiful oak grove.
+At a T-junction, you can bear left and head into the meadow, but to extend the hike, make a hard right and follow the trail around a ridge, taking in excellent ocean views.
+A steep climb brings you to another junction, where both trails will lead you back to the meadow, reuniting at an old pump well.

-From the overlook, you get great views of the ocean straight ahead, Santa Monica and Malibu to the left and Point Mugu to the right.
+Bear right and walk a short distance to an abandoned stone reservoir.
+The views here are good, but for even better ones, continue to a junction and bear right on a trail signed South Loop.
+Soon you’ll see a spur leading to an overlook.
+From here enjoy outstanding views of the ocean straight ahead, Santa Monica and Malibu to the left and Point Mugu to the right.
 There are few places where you can get such a close view of the ocean from this altitude (1,150 feet) and even fewer that don’t have to be reached just by climbing.

 When you’re done taking in the scene, head north, passing by several junctions (stay right; you can take a side trip or two into the oak grove at the east side of the meadow).
 After passing the meadow, look for the Botany Trail (it’s easy to miss), and continue your ascent.
 The Botany trail features posts marked with descending numbers (starting with 7) that head back to the parking lot.
 There will be a juncture that is signed to make it look as if you head left, but head right, into another oak grove, past a picnic area and to a fire road.
 Take a right on the fire road and return to the lot.